Sinovuyo007/Sinovuyo007/README.md

 <h3>Reflection: Star technique</h3>

-- Situation: I was uncertain about how to create a suitable CV
+- Situation: I was uncertain about how to network myself professionally
-- Task: I wanted to know how to create a eye catching and suitable CV
+- Task: I wanted to know how to network professionally
-- Action: i did the create a CV assessment
+- Action: i did the professional networking
-- Result: i gained clarity on how to create a eye catching and suitable CV
+- Result: i gained clarity on how to network myself to others

 <h2>CWORKPLACE ETIQUETTE</h2>